radixon/UnitTest/LeetCode/ReadMe.md

 You must write an algorithm that runs in O(log n) time. <br />

-To solve this problem use the two pointer algorithm and the binary search algorithm.
+To solve this problem use the two pointer algorithm and the binary search algorithm. <br />

+# Two Sum II - Input Array Is Sorted

+Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a specific target number.
+Return the indices of the two numbers, index1 and index2, added by one as an integer array [index1, index2] of length 2. <br />

+The tests are generated such that there is exactly one solution.
+You may not use the same element twice.

+Your solution must use only constant extra space.